ffeng23/dockerRtemp/vs_code/workspace/README.txt

 ## Python

-add the tag "jupyter: python3"
+add the tag "jupyter: python3" in quarto file

 we need to jupyter with engine python3. so we need to install at the systme jupyter-notebook